 Learn Local Northwest is a discipleship and leadership development ministry that links on-line seminary level study with local communities through mentor-lead cohorts where students learn together, in-person, right where they live.
-The Northwest Church Planting Network sponsors Learn Local to help build up church members and future leaders.
+The Northwest Church Planting Network sponsors Learn Local Northwest to help build up church members and future leaders.

 The internet is transforming the way people learn by delivering unimaginably vast amounts of information around the world.
-The Church should embrace the potential of the information age with enthusiasm, but not naiveté.
+The Church should embrace the potential of the information age with enthusiasm, but not naivete.
 Content needs community.

 It is no accident that 75% of the books of Bible are named after people or places.
 Truth has content and comes from above, but it can only be known in a specific place by people who learn it and live it together.
-Through Campus Cohorts, NW Learn Local provides that by delivering a campus-commons in your neighborhood.
+Through our Campus Cohorts, Learn Local Northwest provides that by delivering a campus-commons in your neighborhood.

 Since universities were established, students have met in the commons to engage in free-flowing discussion, mutual discovery and a little (or not so little) debate.
 The Campus Cohort learning model localizes online content by bringing people together in mentor-led, peer engaged study groups to learn where they live.
 The Cloud delivers content.

 Under the tutelage of a pastor with subject-matter proficiency and local ministry experience, Learn Local Northwest students gather with other motivated learners to engage, critique and apply course content in their own settings.
 They learn where they live so they can live what they learn.

 To equip the church members and to raise up ministers.

 Our vision is to fulfill two of the Church’s callings with one unified effort.

 We want to provide advanced theological training to “build up the Church” so that it can reach full maturity, just as Paul commanded us.